EmoFlowView Articles

-Mixed Emotions About Your Relationship?
-How to Untangle Them
+Mixed Feelings About Your Relationship: How to Cope

-Mixed Emotions About Your Relationship?
-How to Untangle Them
+Mixed Feelings About Your Relationship: How to Cope

-Ambivalence relates to lower personal and relational well-being, with subjective ambivalence showing strongest effects
+Systematic study of 1,134 participants: ambivalence relates to lower well-being, with subjective ambivalence showing the strongest effect

 AngryLet downBetrayedResentfulHumiliatedDisrespectedRidiculedBitterIndignantViolatedMadFuriousJealousAggressiveProvokedHostileFrustratedInfuriatedAnnoyedDistantWithdrawnNumbCriticalSkepticalDismissiveDisgustedDisapprovingJudgmentalEmbarrassedDisappointedAppalledRevoltedAwfulNauseatedDetestableRepelledHorrifiedHesitantSadHurtEmbarrassedDisappointedDepressedInferiorEmptyGuiltyRemorsefulAshamedDespairPowerlessGriefVulnerableFragileVictimizedLonelyAbandonedIsolatedHappyOptimisticInspiredOpenTrustingIntimateSensitivePeacefulThankfulLovingPowerfulCreativeCourageousAcceptedValuedRespectedProudConfidentSuccessfulInterestedInquisitiveCuriousContentJoyfulFreePlayfulCheekyArousedSurprisedExcitedEnergeticEagerAmazedAweAstonishedConfusedPerplexedDisillusionedStartledDismayedShockedBadBoredIndifferentApatheticBusyPressuredRushedStressedOverwhelmedOut of controlTiredSleepyUnfocusedFearfulScaredHelplessFrightenedAnxiousOverwhelmedWorriedInsecureInadequateInferiorWeakWorthlessInsignificantRejectedExcludedPersecutedThreatenedNervousExposed